chillu/singer-tap-github-multi/README.md

 which syncs all global github activity to a [Google BigQuery](https://cloud.google.com/bigquery/) data set.

+You'll need a list of Github repo identifiers (rather than names) to fill into `import.sql`, since those are stable against repo name changes.

 Note: Check BigQuery billing before you run queries, it can get quite expensive (dollars per query).